 Review system requirements for the computer where you'll install VSatellite.

 Configure the pairing code by specifying the life of the code as well as the number of installations allowed.

-Each VSatellite has a pairing code (included within the setup command) that identifies it to VaaS and establishes a secure connection between your computer and VaaS.
+Each VSatellite has a pairing code (included within the setup command) that identifies it to Venafi as a Service and establishes a secure connection between your computer and Venafi as a Service.
 Once you configure a pairing code, it then has a fixed lifetime.
-Once configured, you'll have fixed window of time in which to use the pairing code to connect your VSatellite to VaaS.
+Once configured, you'll have fixed window of time in which to use the pairing code to connect your VSatellite to Venafi as a Service.